dafer45/TBTK/doc/Manual.md

 where *sigma* is a decimal number specifying the amount of Gaussian smoothing that will be applied along the energy axis.

 ## EigenValues
-The EigenValues can be plotted as a monotoneously increasing line using
+The EigenValues can be plotted as a monotonously increasing line using
 ```bash
 	TBTKPlotEigenValues.py File.h5
 ```